Gage R&R (Gage Repeatability and Reproducibility) is the amount of measurement variation introduced by a measurement system.

 Reducing Measurement System Variation

 If the Gage R&R is greater than 20% (see guidelines above), then the measurement device and/or the measurement method will need to be addressed.
-Seasoned Six Sigma professionals use graphical plots all the time, and we have found a few plots to be very helpful when studying Gage R&R results:
+The following charts are useful in diagnosing excessive measurement system variation:

 A word of advice to quality leaders: always ask to see a GR&R study before accepting the results of a process capability study.
 For an in-depth review of Gage R & R and overall measurement systems analysis (MSA), purchase a copy of the Automotive Industry Action Group’s MSA guide – this is an outstanding publication.